oVirt/ovirt-site/source/event/workshop/node-workshop-november-2011.html.md

 Q: What is the overlay mechanism? aufs/symlinks?

 A: config files are bind mounted from the /config partition to the location in /etc for example.
-This is part of the normal 'stateless support' that is included in linux (is that Fedora/RHEL specific or more general?)
+This is part of the Fedora/RHEL specific 'stateless support' <https://fedoraproject.org/wiki/StatelessLinux>

 Q: Where do logs for diagnostic use end up?